netdata/netdata/collectors/python.d.plugin/haproxy/README.md

 Monitors frontend and backend metrics such as bytes in, bytes out, sessions current, sessions in queue current.
 And health metrics such as backend servers status (server check should be used).

-Plugin can obtain data from url **OR** unix socket.
+Plugin can obtain data from URL or Unix socket.

-**Requirement:**
+Requirement:

-Socket MUST be readable AND writable by the `netdata` user.
+- Socket must be readable and writable by the `netdata` user.
+- URL must have `stats uri <path>` present in the haproxy config, otherwise you will get HTTP 503 in the haproxy logs.

 It produces:

 1. **Frontend** family charts

     - Kilobytes in/s
     - Kilobytes out/s
     - Sessions current
     - Sessions in queue current

 2. **Backend** family charts

     - Kilobytes in/s
     - Kilobytes out/s
     - Sessions current
     - Sessions in queue current

 3. **Health** chart

     - number of failed servers for every backend (in DOWN state)

 ## Configuration